anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"Easily one of the most comprehensive series.
+                            <p class="card-subtitle">"Easily one of the most comprehensive series.
 I am amazed by how much ground it covers starting with data collection,  all the way up to k8s + model monitoring."</p>
                         </div>
                     </div>
                 </div>